 Teaching children about refugees can be a challenge for parents and schools.

-Three of USAHello’s staff members recently gave presentations at each of their children’s schools about refugees.
-We wanted to share some of the tools they used and some of their insights to help you teach children about refugees, whether at home or in a school setting.
+Three of USAHello’s staff members recently gave presentations at their children’s schools about refugees.
+We wanted to share some of the tools they used and some of their insights to help you when you are teaching children about refugees, whether at home or in a school setting.